dougbutner/web-4/README.md

 **Phase One**
 > Implementing time tokens

 Time tokens are implemented on any and all blockchains where developers see the value.
-These developers provide open-source instructions and tools to helps others make their own time tokens, by creating an EIP
+These developers provide open-source instructions and tools to helps others make their own time tokens.
+Creating a time token ERC

 Individuality for Time Tokens decentralized options like Civic to